riadjoseph/royal-giraffe/src/pages/faq.md

-          *   A typical scenario : Planning it takes 1-4 weeks, implementing the first batch of enhancements (Urgent and important) takes 2-4 weeks, measuring it is a full time and medium/long term activity.
+          *   A typical scenario : Planning it takes 1-4 weeks, implementing the first batch of enhancements (Urgent and important) takes 2-4 weeks, measuring and continuous enhancement is a medium/long term activity.

-          *   But once implemented, SEO enhancements bring you the benefit for years to come.
+          *   Once implemented, SEO enhancements bring you the benefit for years to come.
       - question: Do you guarantee your SEO work?
         answer: >
           Yes and no.